redis/redis-rb/README.md

 ## Multithreaded Operation

-To use Redis safely in a multithreaded environment, be sure to initialize the client with `:thread_safe => true` for version <= 2.1.x.
-The client is thread-safe by default since 2.2.
+Starting with redis-rb 2.2.0, the client is thread-safe by default.
+To use earlier versions safely in a multithreaded environment, be sure to initialize the client with `:thread_safe => true`.
+Thread-safety can be explicitly disabled for versions 2.2 and up by initializing the client with `:thread_safe => false`.

-    Redis.new(:thread_safe => true)

 See the tests and benchmarks for examples.